Table of Contents

 11. How would you stop a Trigger from executing multiple times?

-You can utilize static variables to prevent a trigger from being executed more than once.
+You can use static variables to prevent a trigger from executing more than once.
 A static variable serves as a flag.
 You can set this flag after the Trigger has been executed.
 You can skip the logic on subsequent recursive calls to the Trigger by checking the flag’s value.

 This process ensures that the Trigger is not executed repeatedly within the same transaction, preventing undesirable behavior or failures.